 The door mechanism has no automatic safety protection to avoid injury to bystanders.
 The driver is responsible for the safe operation of the door.

 Driver's Area Lighting

-Press the rocker switch to turn on the driver's overhead light as needed.
+Press the rocker switch to illuminate the ceiling lights in the driver's area as needed.